 Being a Shell script programmer, you should be aware of the different shells available on the Linux OS.
-And before even writing or executing a shell script, you must make sure that you are using the right Shell where the script is intended to run.
+Before even writing or executing a shell script, you must make sure that you are using the right Shell where the script is intended to run.

 You should know that a script targeted for a particular Shell may not run in a different Shell without making appropriate changes.
 So keeping a tab on the Shell environment will help you avoid any hassle that could have appeared at runtime.

-In the below set of Shell scripting questions and answers, weโve mostly used the BOURNE again shell or famously known as BASH.
-Also, if you are serious about preparing for a Linux interview, then do read the below posts to give full throttle to your preparations.
+In the below set of Shell scripting questions and answers, we’ve mostly used the BOURNE shell a.k.a.
+BASH.
+If you are serious about preparing for a Linux interview, then save the below posts to give full throttle to your preparations.

 Now, you can continue reading the essential Shell scripting questions and examples given below.

 Q-1.
-Presumably, what could be the reason that the <cat filename> command start giving the following error message?
+What could possibly make the <cat filename> command return the following error?

 --bash: cat: Command not found